BJerdon/university-web-application/README.md

 ![image](https://github.com/BJerdon/university-web-application/assets/133431472/91d9c4cd-4871-48b6-ad81-7290a0705bea)
 With the VPC, AZs, subnets, NAT Gateway, route table configured, and security group created, I can move forward in provisioning the necessary hardware needed to host the university web application.

-## Phase 3 Configuring and Deploying EC2 Instances
+## Phase 3 Configuring and Deploying an EC2 Instance
 Before we can move forward with creating the rest of the necessary cloud infrastructure, I must ensure that the web application works.
 An EC2 instance will be created in one of the public subnets to do this.
 This EC2 instance will be a temporary host for our web application and will also act as the template for future EC2 instances that will be generated using an EC2 Auto Scaling Group.
 + When selecting which Amazon Machine Imagine to run on my EC2 instance, I'll decide on using the Ubuntu Server 22.04 LTS AMI because it works best when running the web application.
 + Because this EC2 is for testing, I made sure to save money by choosing the t2.micro instance type.